itsANHonor/Cineshelf/DOCKER_SIMPLIFIED.md

 ## 🎯 What Changed

-Display Case has been **simplified from 2 containers to 1 container** - perfect for homelab use!
+Cineshelf has been **simplified from 2 containers to 1 container** - perfect for homelab use!

 ### Before (Over-engineered)
 ```